magnusouren/it2810-project1/src/components/categories/__tests__/README.md

 # Categories tests

 When rendering the categories component, an API call is made to fetch the categories.
 This call is mocked in the test to return a predefined list of categories.
 Its is now returning a shorter list of categories than the actual API call would return.
 This is done to make the test run faster.
+The mock is found in `./__mocks__/handlers.ts`.

 ## Snapshot tests